 Maximising best use of space at west Hull health centre

-A west Hull health centre is being transformed to make best use of the available space and bring more services together under one roof.
+A west Hull health centre has been transformed to make best use of the available space and bring more services together under one roof.

 The Calvert Centre in Calvert Lane was built by Citycare in 2007 and was designed to be flexible from the outset.
 The centre is home to GPs and various health and community services.

-Vacant space within the building, previously occupied by Hull City Council, is now being maximised ready for the relocation of the Hull Eating Disorder Service, Evolve, which is run by City Health Care Partnership CIC (CHCP CIC) and promotes eating disorder recovery offering support and interventions to over 18s.
+Vacant space within the building, previously occupied by Hull City Council, has now been maximised to create a new home for the Hull Eating Disorder Service, Evolve, which is run by City Health Care Partnership CIC (CHCP CIC) and promotes eating disorder recovery offering support and interventions to over 18s.

 The centre was identified as a building which could be used more effectively following changes in how the local authority delivered services there and this work is part of supporting NHS Hull Clinical Commissioning Group’s (CCG) clinical services strategy, as well as ensuring that resources are used to best effect.

-Citycare is working for Community Health Partnerships (CHP) and in partnership with CHCP CIC and NHS Hull CCG, and Sewell Construction has been appointed to carry out the work, which will be completed in November.
+Citycare worked for Community Health Partnerships (CHP) and in partnership with CHCP CIC and NHS Hull CCG, and Sewell Construction was appointed to carry out the work, which was completed in November.

-“Work with stakeholders over recent months has identified the most efficient solution to meet the clinical services strategy.
+“Work with stakeholders helped to identify the most efficient solution to meet the clinical services strategy.

-“At the Calvert Centre, we are working to reconfigure and refurbish the area which means it will be utilised to its full potential.
+“At the Calvert Centre, we worked to reconfigure and refurbish the area so it will now be utilised to its full potential.

-As Citycare is familiar with the building, the design and development, costs of the project have been significantly reduced and work on the main scheme was able to start and complete sooner, generating further savings.
+As Citycare is familiar with the building, the design and development costs of the project were significantly reduced, and work on the main scheme was able to start and complete sooner, generating further savings.

 Ann-Marie Southgate, Programme Manager for Developments at CHP, said: “This is about making the best using of existing space to ensure efficiencies and cost savings for the NHS.